IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 When configuring the ``MetadataProvider`` section of ``shibboleth2.xml`` you should consider if your users will all come from the same Identity Provider (IdP) or not.

 Most Dataverse installations will probably only want to authenticate users via Shibboleth using their home institution's Identity Provider (IdP).
 The configuration above in ``shibboleth2.xml`` looks for the metadata for the Identity Providers (IdPs) in a file at ``/etc/shibboleth/dataverse-idp-metadata.xml``.
-You can download a :download:`sample dataverse-idp-metadata.xml file <../_static/installation/files/etc/shibboleth/dataverse-idp-metadata.xml>` and that includes the SAMLtest IdP from https://samltest.id but you will want to edit this file to include the metadata from the Identity Provider you care about.
+You can use a sample dataverse-idp-metadata.xml file located at ``/_static/installation/files/etc/shibboleth/dataverse-idp-metadata.xml`` and that includes the SAMLtest IdP from https://samltest.id but you will want to edit this file to include the metadata from the Identity Provider you care about.
 The identity people at your institution will be able to provide you with this metadata and they will very likely ask for a list of attributes that the Dataverse Software requires, which are listed at :ref:`shibboleth-attributes`.

 Identity Federation
 ^^^^^^^^^^^^^^^^^^^